EvAM-Tools

 3.3.
 Analysis of data simulated under one model with manual modification of specific genotype frequencies prior to analyses (e.g., data simulated under CBN but where, prior to analysis, we remove all observations with the WT genotype and the genotype with all loci mutated).

-Furthermore, note that in all cases, when data are analyzed, in addition to returning the fitted models, the web app also returns the analysis of the CPMs in terms of their predictions such as predicted genotype frequencies and transition probabilities between genotypes.
+Furthermore, note that in all cases, when data are analyzed, in addition to returning the fitted models, the web app also returns the analysis of the EvAMs in terms of their predictions such as predicted genotype frequencies and transition probabilities between genotypes.

 The figure below highlights the different major functionalities and workflows, as numbered above, over-imposed on the previous figure: